parulsh2877-jpg/IT_incident_management_process_efficicency_analysis/README.md

 # IT Incident Management Process Efficiency Analysis

 ## Overview
-This project analyses ServiceNow incident management data to identify process inefficiencies and recommend improvements.
+This project analyses incident management data to identify process inefficiencies and recommend improvements.

 ## Tools Used
 - Excel